czim/laravel-cms-models/documentation/FormFieldStoreStrategies/RelationPluralKeys.md

 # Form Field Store Strategy: RelationPluralKeys

-This strategy renders a select field with autocomplete functionality, that allows multiple models to be selected.
+This strategy stores plural relation keys for `HasMany`, `MorphMany`, `BelongsToMany` relations.
+Though not intended to be used for them, it will still work with `HasOne`, `MorphOne` and `BelongsTo` relations.

 This may be used in combination with the [RelationPluralMultiselect](../FormFieldDisplayStrategies/RelationPluralMultiselect.md)